 The Manager's investor relations policy prioritises proactive engagement and timely and effective communication with its stakeholders.
 The Manager regularly communicates major developments in the Group's businesses and operations to Unitholders, analysts and the media through the issuance of announcements and press releases.
 In addition, all announcements and press releases are first made on SGXNET and subsequently on MLT's website.
-The Manager also communicates with MLT's investors on a regular basis through group/individual meetings with investors, investor conferences and non-deal roadshows.
+The Manager also communicates with MLT's investors on a regular basis through group/ individual meetings with investors, investor conferences and non-deal roadshows.
 The Manager's CEO and CFO are present at briefings and communication sessions to answer questions from investors.
 "Live" audio webcast of analyst briefings are conducted, where practicable.
 Stakeholders can subscribe for email alerts to receive the latest updates on the Group and also contact the Investor Relations Department via a dedicated email address.
-Further details on the Manager's investor relations activities and efforts are found on pages 102 to 103 of this Annual Report.
+Further details on the Manager's investor relations activities and efforts are found on pages 26 to 27 of this Annual Report.

 Minutes of the general meetings recording the substantive and relevant comments made and questions raised by Unitholders are available to Unitholders for their inspection upon request.
-Minutes of the annual general meeting (which record substantial and relevant comments and queries from Unitholders and the response from the Board and the Management) are also available on MLT's website at www.mapletreelogisticstrust.com.
+Minutes of the annual general meeting (which record substantial and relevant comments and gueries from Unitholders and the response from the Board and the Management) are also available on MLT's website at www.mapletreelogisticstrust.com.

-MLT's distribution policy is to distribute at least 90% of its taxable income, as well as its tax-exempt income (if any), and such distributions are typically paid on a quarterly basis.
-For FY23/24, MLT made a total of four distributions to Unitholders.
+MLT's distribution policy is to distribute at least 90% of its distributable income and such distributions are typically paid on a quarterly basis.
+For FY21/22, MLT made a total of five distributions to Unitholders, including advanced distributions in view of the equity fund raising exercise which was undertaken during the financial year.